 Katale Khor Cave

-Katale Khor is a cave located in Zanjan Province, Iran.
-It is situated 120 km south of Zanjan city and is about 410 km from Tehran.
-The name, Katale Khor, means “mount of the sun”.
-Geological studies in 1984 showed that the cave formation dates back to the Jurassic period.
+Katale Khor Cave, located in Zanjan Province, Iran, presents an astonishing geological wonder.
+Situated 120 km south of Zanjan city and approximately 410 km from Tehran, this cave carries the intriguing name “mount of the sun”.
+Geological research conducted in 1984 reveals that the formation of Katale Khor dates back to the Jurassic period, adding to its historical significance.

 Sohrein protected area: